Measuring Business Innovation: Metrics & KPIs

 So…

-To figure this out, I gave the famous Medium, Stephen Arroyo, a call who said to try Susan Miller, who said to contact Dionne Warwick.
+To figure this out, I gave the famous Medium, Stephen Arroyo, a call, who said to try Susan Miller, who said to contact Dionne Warwick.

 (KIDDING.)

-So how might a company begin tracking success?
+So, how might a company begin tracking success?

 It depends on many things, but let’s keep things simple.
-First, assume that your managing director is seeking some guidance on pinpointing the best KPIs (and ultimately metrics) to track the success of a new product.
+First, assume that your managing director is seeking guidance on pinpointing the best KPIs (and ultimately metrics) to track the success of a new product.

 What goes into all of that?
 Well, have you launched a product before or not?
 If so, did you track performance and other metrics?
 If so, how so?